kheppenstall/bike-share/README.md

 * Iteration 1: Allow users to save and view information related to bike share stations.
 * Iteration 2: Create a seed file to consume information on the seventy existing bike share stations in San Francisco.
-* Iteration 3: Create a station dashboard with some analysis of station information (split by city, date installed, number of of bicycle docks)
+* Iteration 3: Create a station dashboard with analysis of station information (split by city, date installed, number of of bicycle docks)
 * Iteration 4: Allow users to save and view information related to trips taken.
 * Iteration 5: Update the seed file to consume information on the nearly 670,000 trips taken between August 29, 2013, and August 81, 2015.
 * Iteration 6: Add information to the station dashboard using trip information, and create a trip dashboard with an analysis of trips taken.